IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Scenario/README.md

 ## Challenge and Approach

-Your team has five days to document your approach to a Solution to the customers business problem using CP4I capabilities and any external capabilities that you think are necessary or useful.
+Your team has 3 days to document your approach to a Solution to the customers business problem using CP4I capabilities and any external capabilities that you think are necessary or useful.

-**Day 5**: Demonstrate your solution to whole class
+**Day 3**: Demonstrate your solution to whole class

 [Go back to -> Table of Contents](../README.md)